Skip to content

 Prayer Focus

 Pray today for one specific person who could be present to you in your suffering — and one specific person to whom you could be present in theirs.
-Pray for the courage to ask for help.
-Pray for eyes to see who in your church or community is suffering quietly and needs to be visited.
+Ask God for the courage to let someone in, and for eyes to see who in your church is suffering quietly behind a closed door.

 Meditation